datagovuk/guidance/monthly_datasets_problem.md

 ## What is the problem?

-Many publishers are incorrectly creating a new 'dataset' in data.gov.uk for every monthly update of some data.
+Many publishers are creating a new 'dataset' in data.gov.uk for every monthly update of some data, which is now considered bad practice.
 It is particularly common for the £25k spend data.
 You can see it floods the search page:
 ![monthly datasets search - problem](images/monthly_datasets_search_problem.png)

 ## How can it be done better?

 Create just one 'dataset', and all the months of data are linked form within it.
-You can see other datasets clearly in the [search results](http://data.gov.uk/data/search?q=cabinet+office+spend):
+You can see other datasets clearly in the [search results](https://data.gov.uk/data/search?q=cabinet+office+spend):
 ![monthly datasets search - ok](images/monthly_datasets_search_ok.png)

-And all the links are handily together on the [dataset page](http://data.gov.uk/dataset/financial-transactions-data-co):
+And all the links are handily together on the [dataset page](https://data.gov.uk/dataset/financial-transactions-data-co):
 ![monthly dataset](images/monthly_datasets_dataset.png)
 In addition, it tidies away previous years' data to make the page manageable.
 Many users will still want access to the historical data and they can reveal it by clicking on the year.